Guide Dogs enable extraordinary transformation in the lives of people living with blindness and vision impairment.

 Guide Dogs WA is a member of Guide Dogs Australia*, which represents Australia’s state-based Guide Dog organisations.

-We want to see a world where everybody who needs a Guide Dog, has a Guide Dog, and for that reason all of our Guide Dogs are provided free of charge to people who are blind or vision impaired.
+We want to see a world where everybody who needs a Guide Dog, has a Guide Dog.

 Guide Dogs WA is the original home of Guide Dogs in Australia.
 The first professionally trained and registered Guide Dog, Dreena, was brought to Australia from England in 1950 by Dr. Arnold Cook; a visionary West Australian who also happened to be blind.